Environmental Benefits of Metal Roofing

 - Reduces attic temperatures by up to 34%

 - Integral “dead” airspace blocks heat transfer by conduction

-- Lower cooling load can extend air conditioner life
+- The lower cooling load can extend air conditioner life

 - Integrates with most photovoltaic solar collection systems

-- Low weight allows installation over most existing roofs
+- The low weight allows installation over most existing roofs

 - Eliminates the need for landfill disposal of old roofing

 - Aluminum products can be repainted but will likely never need to be replaced